dominikWin/LibraryAttendance/README.md

 Requires apache2, mysql-server, php5, and php5-mysql (Debian packages).

-The apache site configuration needs a slash after the www folder. ("`/var/www/`")

 (Optional) If you access the site at this point you will be able to see the login screen, but there will be an error message.

 ### MySQL